-- Provide academic curriculum, resources, and materials. - Ensure every family is provided a credentialed teacher able to work effectively with the parent and student. - Monitor and assess learning, holding family/student meetings at least every 20 school days. - Provide a personalized learning environment and curriculum. - Ensure that each family is aware of the school's opportunities and expectations. - Provide a range of curricular and extracurricular activities. - Provide opportunities for the parent/teacher to grow as an educator.
+• Provide academic curriculum, resources, and materials.

+- Ensure every family is provided a credentialed teacher able to work effectively with the parent and student. - Monitor and assess learning, holding family/student meetings at least every 20 school days. - Provide a personalized learning environment and curriculum. - Ensure that each family is aware of the school's opportunities and expectations. - Provide a range of curricular and extracurricular activities. - Provide opportunities for the parent/teacher to grow as an educator.

-The Cottonwood School CCPA pathway provides:
+The CCPA Hybrid High School Pathway provides:

-- Community meetings support student agency through mindful engagement as a participant and through leadership development as a facilitator. - Advisory is all four years with the same group of students and the same advisor.
-Advisors help students find educational resources, assist students to target key academic learning goals, work with mentors to ensure the rigor of internships, and actively involve parents in their student's education. - Time built-in to the daily schedule allows for individual and/or small group tutorial time for students (with teacher guidance when needed). - To foster agency, students are encouraged to explore their own interests by participating in weeklong field studies linked to various themes and academic work.
-These may include mini-courses and local and international trips. - Service learning opportunities allow students to become knowledgeable in specific areas of interest while serving local and global communities.
+- Advisory is all four years with the same group of students and the same advisor.
+Advisors help students find educational resources, assist students to target key academic learning goals, work with mentors to ensure the rigor of internships, and actively involve parents in their student's education. - Time built-in to the daily schedule allows for individual and/or small group tutorial time for students (with teacher guidance when needed). - To foster agency, students are encouraged to explore their own interests. - Our approach incorporates Design Thinking, emphasizing the creation and testing of innovative solutions to tackle complex, unfamiliar challenges.
+Students will actively participate in hands-on activities such as prototyping, robotics, Model UN simulations, theater, and video productions. - Students take a Course of Study in a classroom setting while taking Mathematics and World Language using an online platform or concurrently at a local community college. - Students are required to attend 8:30 to 1 Monday Thursday at the site; Fridays are an independent study day. - Students meet the a-gs by completing the graduation requirements.